Mechanisms of Symbol Processing for In-Context Learning in Transformer Networks: Discussion and Future Work: Mechanistic Interpretation and Enhancement of Transformers

 This same technique could be used to test the $29 \times 4$ fully-precisely-specified hypotheses stated in (\ref{ex:LMhypTGT}a-ii).
-Note that the `decoder' variant of \textsc{Discover} finds, within the representational space of the target vector being interpreted, a subspace that can be linearly mapped to a TPR --- the TPR need not explain the entire representational space, which is appropriate here because we expect our algorithm's variable:value pairs to explain only part of the variance in the hidden vectors; the hidden vector may well encode many other properties as well.
+Note that the `decoder' variant of \textsc{Discover} finds, within the representational space of the target vector being interpreted, a subspace that can be linearly mapped to a TPR --- the TPR need not explain the entire representational space, which is appropriate here because we expect our algorithm's variable:value pairs to explain only part of the variance in the hidden vectors; the hidden vector may well encode many other properties as well: a LM's internal representation, for example, will likely contain considerable semantic information along with the semantics-free information processed in our purely symbolic algorithm which provides the hypotheses (\ref{ex:LMhypTGT}a-ii).
 This is particularly expected because even a trained network that does encode something like our productions will not dedicate an entire layer to a single production; successfully trained transformers of Sec.~\ref{sec:tgttraining} perform TGT with many fewer layers than the 29 deployed in our one-production- and one-head-per-layer compiled DAT.

-The type of encoding structure hypothesized in (\ref{ex:LMhypTGTProd}) has in fact been identified by Feng \& Steinhardt \citeyear{feng2023language}, in a trained LM performing ICL on prompts like `K lives in WA.
-J lives in MD.
-Where does J live?'
-The example region of the prompt creates a binding problem, where K's residence must be bound to WA, J's residence must be bound to MD, and accurately answering `where does $x$ live?' requires retrieving the correct binding for $x$.
-Each of the two facts in the prompt involves a separate binding of person to place; Feng et al.~found that the two facts were in essence assigned two identifiers (analogous to `fact\_1', `fact\_2') and the entities in each fact were bound to their corresponding identifier in the residual stream --- by addition, with a particular orthogonal subspace dedicated to encoding the identifiers.
+The type of encoding structure hypothesized in (\ref{ex:LMhypTGTProd}) has in fact been identified in pre-trained LLMs performing variable binding \cite{davies2023discovering,wu2025how}, entity tracking \cite{feng2023language,dai2024representational}, and belief-tracking \cite{prakash2025language} tasks.
+For instance, Feng \& Steinhardt~(\citeyear{feng2023language}) consider tasks like `P lives in WA.
+G lives in MD.
+Where does P live?'
+The example region of the prompt creates a binding problem, where P's residence must be bound to WA, G's residence must be bound to MD, and accurately answering `where does $x$ live?' requires retrieving the correct binding for $x$.
+Each of the two facts in the prompt involves a separate binding of person to place; Feng \& Steinhardt found that the two facts were in essence assigned two identifiers (analogous to `fact\_1', `fact\_2') and the entities in each fact were bound to their corresponding identifier in the residual stream --- by addition, with a particular orthogonal subspace dedicated to encoding the identifiers.
 These `identifier labels' are embedded in the residual stream just as are our `region labels', to which they directly correspond.

-\subsubsection{General hypotheses concerning ICL}
+\subsubsection{General Hypotheses Concerning ICL}